PhilMele/M4Project/README.md

-Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home
+Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home user cannot enter parking if car registration is not populated + userprofile as a whole

 Django setup on local: